-We are pleased to report there were no positive bacteriological samples taken from the Camp Upshur distribution system; However the June 2015 Bacteria and Chlorine sample was missed resulting in a violation.
-Public Notification was given and QMCB is now in compliance.
+We are pleased to report there were no positive bacteriological samples taken from the Camp Upshur distribution system in 2016.

-Marine Corps Base Quantico 2015 Annual Drinking Water Quality Report Camp Upshur Water System PWSID 6153063
+Marine Corps Base Quantico

+2016 Annual Drinking Water Quality Report

+Camp Upshur Water System PWSID 6153063

 System

 We encourage our customers to contact us to report their observations.
 At that time, we will visit the site and determine if we need to run additional tests.